hackerzfx/YT-DL/README.md

 ```
-Setup With 1 by 1 Commands
+Setup With 1 by 1 Commands Recommended 👍
 ```
 apt update -y
 ```